jsxtools/rollup-utils/packages/rollup-plugin-copy/README.md

 ## Caching

-The plugin maintains a cache file (default: `cpconfig.cpbuildinfo`) that tracks file modification times, sizes, and hashes.
+The plugin maintains a cache file (default: `cpconfig.cpbuildinfo`) that tracks file modification times and SHA-256 hashes.
 This enables:

-- Only changed files are copied
+- Only changed files are copied (based on mtime comparison)
-- Detects content changes even if timestamps are the same
+- Content verification using SHA-256 hashes when mtime differs
+- Detection of removed files for cleanup
 - Minimal file system operations during development
+- Incremental builds with accurate change detection

 ## API